-Today tourists by the thousands travel to Florence, Italy to view the glorious art of the Renaissance.
-Michelangelo, Leonardo da Vinci, Machiavelli, Boccacio, Ghiberti, Raphael -- they all painted, wrote, or sculpted in this Italian city.
+Today tourists by the thousands travel to Florence, Italy, to view the glorious art of the Renaissance.
+Michelangelo, Leonardo da Vinci, Machiavelli, Boccaccio, Ghiberti, Raphael -- they all painted, wrote, or sculpted in this Italian city.
 Their works are the treasures of Florence.
 Yet, when Jerome Savonarola (1452-1498) looked at Renaissance Florence, the beauty, glory, and grandeur created by the artists were overshadowed by the decadence, corruption, and moral rot there.

 Passionate Preaching, Powerful Predictions

 The Medici family of Florence were the great art patrons who had beautified their city with art still admired as among the world's best.
 When Savonarola, a Dominican friar, came to Florence in the 1480's, Lorenzo de Medici, the Magnificent, was in the last years of his life.
 Savonarola shook the population by his sermons from Revelation, warning of the wrath to come.
 Tears came to the listeners' eyes as they also heard his tender assurances of God's mercy.
 In warning of coming judgment, Savonarola also predicted the impending deaths of Lorenzo de Medici, the pope, and the king of Naples.